DanieleSalatti/static-file-handler/README.md

 fileHandler.handleRequest(httpRequest);
 ```

-### Spawn a Web server and serve static content from your app requests
+### Spawn a Web server and serve static content from your app

 ```dart
 var fileHandler = new StaticFileHandler(path, port: port);